Led by Dr. Poh Tze Ven

 LED & Driver with IoT Control for Agriculture 4.0

-This is horticulture LED lighting systems for ginger farming on TAR UC campus.
+This is horticulture LED lighting systems for ginger farming on TAR UMT campus.
 It is to provide variable intensity artificial light for growing ginger plants for research purposes.
 The grow light systems are controlled and monitored using IoT devices developed in-house.
 This allows quick and easy access to data and remote control through PC or smartphones anywhere in the world as long as there is an Internet connection.

 Development of an IoT network for Plant Soil Moisture and Temperature Monitoring with Irrigation Control.